jaimiles23/Alexa-Utils/README.md

 # AlexaUtils

-AlexaUtils is a PyPi with utility classes and functions to supplement the Python AWS SDK for Alexa skill development.
+[AlexaUtils](https://pypi.org/project/alexautils/0.0.1/) is a PyPI with utility classes and functions to supplement the Python AWS SDK for Alexa skill development.

 ## Installation